Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 ![Xray of Bionic Arm]({{site.url}}/assets/broken_arm_xray_after.png) {: refdef}

-I try to be grateful, but I'm exhausted and on meds: it all feels very irrelevant and far away, but then the doctor says I have visitors.
+I try to be grateful, but I'm exhausted and on medication: it all feels very irrelevant and far away, but then the doctor says I have visitors.
 That catches my attention, and then I'm sleepily delighted to see my friends Eduardo and Andrea enter the room.
-There is scarcely a couple in the world who are better to awake to than these two gentle spaniards, and they are very sweet and stay for several hours to keep me company.
+There is scarcely a couple in the world who are better to awake to than these two gentle Spaniards, and they are very sweet and stay for several hours to keep me company.
 I can't even hold down celebratory seltzer water in my stomach, but that's okay: they mostly just smile at me in the dimly lit room and I feel safe.

 ## Going Home